hairykiwi/blogtemplate/_posts/2012-02-29-problems-navigating-sydneys-cityrail-network.md

 Even heading south wasn't completely simple.
 Turns out the next train was a limited stops one, which got me as far as Wolli Creek, so I had one more change to make, but that didn't seem too difficult.
 And that line/train was lovely and smooth, so no complaints there!

 I don't want to sound like I'm moaning.
 Sydney CityRail has done a few things incredibly well.
 Huge trains, a/c was lovely, two-way adjustable seats are a nice touch.
 But they could improve the signage significantly.
-If they do that, then they'll
+If they do that, then they'll be mising it up with the big boys.